peternlek/WorkerService1/README.md

 # WorkerService1
  Petroineos Coding Challenge

-Note: The installer will create the service but must be manually started, in production code this would be updated to start the service after installation and at at system start-up.
+Note: This solution uses WiX for installation therefore the VS Wix Toolset extension is required.
+The installer will create the service but this must be manually starte-up.
+In production code this would be updated to start the service after installation and at system start-up.